 Prior to launching the first iPad Pro, Apple’s tablet lineup never quite focused on specs.
 Sure, Apple made it clear that each new generation of device was more powerful than the previous model, both in terms of CPU performance and in graphics capabilities for games.
 With the Pro line, however, Apple finally started to treat the iPad like a computer, and for obvious reasons: the newest iPad Pro is more or less as powerful as some laptops on the market today.
 The lower-end iPad won’t be able to hold a candle to the iPad Pro in this battle, but it’s still worth laying out both devices’ strengths and weaknesses when it comes to their hardware and specifications.
 Let’s take a look.

 Similarly, the choices for storage have remained the same as last year.
 Apple’s iPad ships with either 32 or 128GB, without any options for expandable storage and without the traditional 64GB option in between those two storage allotments.
-It’s the second year of offering this combination of storage, though we wished Apple would step up to 64GB as its bare minimum for its lowest-end device.
-Still, for most users, 32GB will be sufficient as long as you’re willing to manage your apps, photos, and videos on the device.
-Meanwhile, power users looking to save some cash on the Pro model of the iPad can step up to 128GB for an extra $100, but you might be better off looking into the Pro model once you’ve entered that tier.
+It’s the third year of offering this combination of storage, though we wished Apple would step up to 64GB as its bare minimum for its lowest-end device.
+Apple has used this entry-level model to help advertise their new Apple Arcade subscription, and while we think Apple Arcade is an excellent edition to your device, 32GB just isn’t going to cut it anymore.
+Meanwhile, users looking for extra storage can step up to 128GB for an extra $100, but you might be better off looking into the iPad Air once you’ve entered that price tier.
 As a final miscellaneous note, this year’s iPad once again retains its bottom-firing dual speaker setup, foregoing the stereo option supported by the iPad Pro line.

 Winner: iPad Pro